40 Awesome Photo Shoot Ideas:

 Focus on capturing the same essence of the old photograph.
 Try to make everyone keep the same type of facial expression and let them hold the same pose.
+This works best with weird and humorous images, as the people recreating them will likely be having a blast.
 The best photo shoot ideas often come from the simplest forms of expression; someone’s face.

 #27 – Mid-winter Chill

 Snow photography is a great way to practice shooting in harsh light conditions.
 Snow reflects light and creates a glare in photos, so you need to adjust the contrast.
 Pick a beautiful snowy landscape to re-create the chill in your images.